suztomo/gcloud-mcp/CONTRIBUTING.md

 Please don’t use alternate GitHub-supported aliases like Close or Resolves instead of Fixes.

-## Filing a new issue

-All changes, except trivial ones, should start with a GitHub issue.

-This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the language and tools.
-It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

-Significant changes must go through a design review process before they are accepted.

-All issues should have a path prefix to indicate the relevant domain.
-For issues related to the gcloud-mcp codebase, use the package name as a prefix (for example, `gcloud-mcp:` or `cli:`).
-For issues related to code outside this repository, use the repository name (for example, `google-cloud-python`).

-Aside from proper nouns, issue titles should use lowercase.

-Always include a clear description in the body of the issue.
-The description should provide enough context for any team member to understand the problem or request without needing to contact you directly for clarification.

-Default to assigning the issue to someone if there’s a clear owner.
-Otherwise, leave it for triage.

 ## The review process

 This section explains the review process in detail and how to approach reviews